dairycultist/NoMoreWandering/README.md

 Instead of making a mod that I enjoy based on its vibes, I'm gonna make a mod that I enjoy based on its gameplay.
 I find mining fun, so let's commit to a mod that expands on that.

+override the biome provider for overworld to be a single biome provider (no more biome variation!!!!)

+bone pickaxe

 > [!TIP]
 > challenge yourself vro. get positive feedback bro